-The group has received research tax credits since its founding and annually requests its reimbursement under the Community PME (Small and medium-sized enterprises) scheme in compliance with applicable legislation.
+The Group has received research tax credits since its founding and annually requests those credits to be paid under the Community PME (Small and medium-sized enterprises) scheme in compliance with applicable legislation.

 This financing is recognised under "other income" in the financial year in which the corresponding expenses are recognised.
 The portion of financing relating to capitalised expenses is deducted from the capitalised expenses in the statement of financial position and from the associated amortisation expenses in the income statement.